Digital Engineering Validation Tool

 - SAIC DE Profile (validation rules and customizations)

-- 168 Validation Rules (both language and style) for Dassault Systemes/No Magic's MagicDraw and Cameo Enterprise Architecture, including 19 new/modified rules
+- Validation Rules (both language and style) for Dassault Systemes/No Magic's MagicDraw and Cameo Enterprise Architecture

 - Customizations (including methods to connect deeply-nested ports, manage classification and data rights, and conduct failure analysis)

-- Example System Model (based upon the Ranger lunar probes)
+- Example System Model (based upon the Ranger lunar probe)